Blog

 True Liquidity Is Earned, Not Engineered

 True liquidity is not a structure.
+It is not a gate or a trigger or a quarterly window.
 It is the natural consequence of owning assets that other people want to buy.
-Quality assets always have buyers — exceptional companies attract acquirers, IPO markets, and secondary buyers regardless of their fund vehicle.
+Quality assets always have buyers.
+Exceptional companies attract acquirers, IPO markets, and secondary buyers regardless of what vehicle they are held in.
+The exit exists because the asset is good, not because the fund structure manufactured an off-ramp.

-Between these two — buying well and using secondaries with intent — a sophisticated investor has everything they need.
+Between these two tools — buying well and using secondaries with intent — a sophisticated investor has everything they need.
+The semi-liquid wrapper adds cost and risk without adding genuine control.

 What Control Actually Looks Like